 The Result window now displays bar graphs for the two mid values.

-Under the Uncertainty View popup menu are two buttons, lighted, indicating that the Result window is displaying a graph view.
+Under the Uncertainty View popup menu are two buttons, and and Italian is high-lighted, indicating that the Result window is displaying a graph view.
 The Result window can also display numeric values in a spreadsheet-like table view.